 - If you’ve done better than expected – well done!
 In that case, you might be eligible for UCAS Adjustment if you’d like to consider an alternative course.

 2. Stay calm

 If you’ve already applied but been left without a place on a higher education course, or have decided at the last minute that you wish you’d applied, don’t panic.
 Take a few minutes to think things through then get some expert advice.
-Your school or college staff will be happy to help.

 3. Get organised